 The data transport requirements for MTSI clients in terminals specified in TS 26.114 [2], clause 7, also apply for AR-MTSI clients in terminals.

 8.2 RTP transport

+8.2.1 Texture and depth content transport

+[Editor’s note: The transport of texture and depth sequences needs to be defined in order for the UE to process them together.]